-Mr van Beurden (age 52), Chief Executive Officer, was appointed Chief Executive Officer on 1 November 2007.
-He has over 15 years of experience in managing technology companies in the US and Europe.
-Prior to joining CSR, Mr van Beurden was Chief Executive of NexWave Inc., a provider of embedded software solutions for the consumer electronics market based in France.
-Before joining NexWave, Mr van Beurden held senior positions at Canesta Inc., a fabless semiconductor company in San Jose, California and Philips Components also in San Jose.
-Prior to that, Mr van Beurden had worked for five years for management and strategy consultants McKinsey & Company in Amsterdam.
-Mr van Beurden has also worked as a crude oil trader for Royal Dutch Shell in Rotterdam and lectured in Physics and Electronics at the University of Zambia in Lusaka.
-In January 2009, Mr van Beurden was appointed a director of the Global Semiconductor Alliance (GSA), a not-for-profit organisation supporting collaboration, supply chain integration and innovation in the global semiconductor industry.
-He was appointed Chairman of the GSA in December 2011 after serving as a Vice Chairman since December 2009.
-Mr van Beurden holds a Masters degree in Applied Physics from Twente University of Technology in Enschede, The Netherlands.
+Mr van Beurden, Chief Executive Officer, was appointed Chief Executive Officer in 2007 and has led global technology companies in the US and Europe for more than 20 years.
+Prior to CSR, Mr van Beurden was Chief Executive of NexWave Inc., a provider of embedded software solutions for the consumer electronics market.
+He held senior positions at Canesta Inc., a fabless semiconductor company and Philips Components, in California.
+Before this, Mr van Beurden worked for McKinsey & Company and Shell and lectured in Physics and Electronics at the University of Zambia.
+Active in the local community and in industry, he has served as a director of the Global Semiconductor Alliance since 2009, serving as Chairman from 2011 to 2013, after serving as a Vice Chairman from 2009 to 2011.

-Mr Gardiner (age 48), Chief Financial Officer, joined CSR as Chief Financial Officer in June 2008.
-Prior to joining CSR, Mr Gardiner was Finance Director for Technology and Enterprise at BSkyB plc.
+Mr Gardiner, Chief Financial Officer, joined CSR as Chief Financial Officer in June 2008.
+Prior to joining CSR, Mr Gardiner was Finance Director for Technology and Enterprise at BSkyB plc (‘BskyB’).
 Before its acquisition by BSkyB in 2006, Mr Gardiner had since 2001 been CFO of Easynet Group plc, a pan-European broadband telecoms company.
 Between 1991 and 2001, Mr Gardiner held a number of senior roles within JPMorgan’s investment banking division, specialising in the telecoms and technology sectors.
-Mr Gardiner has a BA from Harvard College and MA from Johns Hopkins University.
+Mr Gardiner has a BA from Harvard College and an MA from Johns Hopkins University.

-Ms Vega (age 58), a non-executive director, joined CSR as a non-executive director on 27 October 2010 and is also a member of our Audit Committee.
-Ms Vega has over 30 years experience gained working in the technology and telecommunications industries for leading global companies, including Motorola Inc., where she served as senior vice president between June 2005 and July 2007, leading their global CDMA handset business, and Lucent Technologies Inc., where she served as Chief Operating Officer of the wireless infrastructure unit.
+Ms Vega, a non-executive director, joined CSR as a non-executive director on 27 October 2010 and is also a member of our Audit Committee.
+Ms Vega has over 35 years experience gained working in the technology and telecommunications industries for leading global companies, including Motorola Inc., where she served as senior vice president between June 2005 and July 2007, leading their global CDMA handset business, and Lucent Technologies Inc., where she served as Chief Operating Officer of the wireless infrastructure unit.
 In each of these organisations, Ms Vega led and built multi-billion dollar divisions and spearheaded major product launches.
 Between 2002 and 2005, Ms Vega also served as Group President, Wireless Cable and Emerging Markets at Telecordia Technologies Inc., a leading global provider of telecommunications software and services for network operators.
-Ms Vega is currently non-executive chairman of Cambridge Broadband Networks Limited and ip.access Limited, both Cambridge, UK based, and non-executive chairman of Arieso Ltd, based in Newbury, UK.
+Ms Vega is currently non-executive chairman of Cambridge Broadband Networks Limited and ip.access Limited, both of which are based in Cambridge, UK.

-Dr Levy Gerzberg (age 67), a non-executive director, joined the Board of CSR as a non-executive director on 31 August 2011 following the acquisition by CSR of Zoran Corporation where he was co-founder, President, CEO and Director.
-Dr Gerzberg has over 30 years experience in the high technology industry in areas related to ICs, software and systems utilising digital signal processing in consumer electronics, communications, PCs, military and medical electronics markets.
-Prior to co-founding Zoran, Dr. Gerzberg was Associate Director of Stanford University’s Electronics Laboratory, where he managed, conducted research and taught.
-He was named Northern California’s “2003 Ernst & Young Entrepreneur of the Year” in the Semiconductor category, and in 2004, he was honoured as the recipient of the California Israel Chamber of Commerce International Partnership award.
-Dr Gerzberg holds a PhD in Electrical Engineering from Stanford University and an MS in Medical Electronics and a B.S. in Electrical Engineering from the Technion-Israel Institute of Technology in Haifa, Israel.
-He is currently serving his second term on the Consumer Electronics Association’s Board of Industry Leaders.
+Dr Gerzberg, a non-executive director, joined the Board of CSR as a non-executive director on 31 August 2011 following the acquisition by CSR of Zoran Corporation which he co-founded and was its President, CEO and Director.
+Dr Gerzberg has over 30 years experience in the high technology industry in areas related to semiconductors, software and systems utilising digital signal processing and System-On- a-Chip (SOC) platforms in consumer electronics, communications, PCs, military and medical electronics markets.
+Prior to co-founding Zoran, Dr Gerzberg was Associate Director of Stanford University’s Electronics Laboratory, where he managed, conducted research and taught.
+Dr Gerzberg served as a director on the Consumers Electronics Association’s Board of Industry Leaders for two terms, from 2006 to 2008 and from 2011 to 2013.
+In 2014, Dr Gerzberg was recognised by the Consumer Electronics Association (“CEA”) as one of the leaders in the industry when he was inducted into the CE Hall of Fame.
+He was named Northern California’s “2003 Ernst & Young Entrepreneur of the Year” in the Semiconductor category, and in 2004 he was the recipient of the California Israel Chamber of Commerce International Partnership award.
+Dr Gerzberg holds a PhD in Electrical Engineering from Stanford University in California and an MSc in Medical Electronics and a BSc in Electrical Engineering from the Technion-Israel Institute of Technology in Haifa, Israel.